FreifunkBremen/nodewatcher/README.md

 The required Python packages are

 * SQLAlchemy
-* sleepxmpp ≥1.0 (for the XMPP notification plugin)
+* sleekxmpp ≥1.0 (for the XMPP notification plugin)
 * TwitterAPI (for the Twitter notification plugin)

 Setup